Brain Injury Accident Cases

-Partnering with a number of local and state-wide organizations, including Origami Brain Injury Rehabilitation Center and the BIAMI, our law firm started two initiatives: Heads up for Safety in Lansing, Michigan and Lids for Kids in Grand Rapids, Michigan.
-Both of these programs aim to provide school-aged children with bicycle helmets as well as teach them the importance of riding safely.
+Partnering with a number of local and state-wide organizations, including Origami Brain Injury Rehabilitation Center and the BIAMI, our law firm started Lids for Kids in Lansing, Grand Rapids, and Traverse City.
+These programs aim to provide school-aged children with bicycle helmets as well as teach them the importance of riding safely.
 Many of the children who benefit from this event might not otherwise be able to afford bicycle helmets, and riding without a helmet is just too risky of an endeavor.

 We have given away over 4000 bicycle helmets to children in the Lansing, and Grand Rapids area, and will continue the condition for years to come.
 Why?
 Quite simply, our view is that if we can prevent even one brain injury from happening to a child, it’s well worth it.